dbashford/mimosa-handlebars/README.md

 For more information regarding Mimosa, see http://mimosa.io

+Note: version 2.0+ of this module supports Handlebars 2.0+.
+Use version 1.3 of mimosa-handlebars if you need older versions.

 ## Usage

 Add `'handlebars'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start `mimosa watch` or `mimosa build`.